-Essentially, this tool tells all Active or Inactive Orders marked as an "Open Order" (set this when adding or editing an order.
-See Creating and Managing Orders) to match their product prices to those listed in the five stored price levels (depending on who the customer on the order is and which level they've been assigned - usually it's level 1, the default).
+Essentially, this tool tells all Active or Inactive Orders marked as an "Open Order" (you can set this when Creating and Managing Orders) to match their product prices to those listed in the five stored price levels (depending on who the customer on the order is and which level they've been assigned - usually it's level 1, the default).
 If you go into the Open Order Price Update tool and choose a particular customer, the update will only affect open orders attached to that customer.
 If you do not choose a customer, the changes will apply to all Open Orders in the particular location you chose, across all the customers.
-The Open Order Price Update Tool ignores closed orders and orders with "Open Order" unchecked.
+The Open Order Price Update Tool ignores Closed orders and orders with the "Open Order" checkbox unchecked.

 OPEN ORDER EXAMPLE: